 Applications that are received after any of the above deadlines will be deferred to the next application period.

-Students, who have not received funding through Advancing Futures before and plan to attend a specialized high school, are offered extended deadlines:
+Young adults, who have not received funding through Advancing Futures before, and who plan to attend a specialized high school, are offered extended deadlines:

 - apply by October 1 – to begin studies in Fall Term (of the same year)